jayshah1819/gridwise/docs/krill/writing-a-webgpu-wgsl-workgroup-reduce-function.md

 The above code uses storage `wg_temp` located in workgroup memory.
 WGSL requires that variables in the workgroup address space be declared at the module scope, which is a significant limitation on modularity.
 Who declares this storage?
 How big is it?
 Why can't I declare it within the `reduceWorkgroup` function?

-We could declare the workgroup memory at the module scope as follows:
+We could declare the workgroup memory `wg_temp_reduceWorkgroup` at the module scope as follows:

 ```wgsl
 var<workgroup> wg_temp_reduceWorkgroup: array<atomic<u32>, 1>;